Liechtenstein Food Guide

 Wurst (Wurst)

-Sausages are a staple in Liechtenstein cuisine, reflecting the country's strong butchery traditions.
-Various types of sausages are enjoyed, including Bratwurst, Knackwurst, and Blutwurst.
-They are often served grilled or pan-fried, accompanied by sauerkraut, potatoes, or bread.
-Sausage stands and local butchers offer a wide array of options, making it a readily available and satisfying meal.
+Sausages are a staple in Liechtenstein, rooted in the country's butchery traditions.
+Bratwurst, Knackwurst, and Blutwurst all have their place, served grilled or pan-fried with sauerkraut, potatoes, or bread.
+Sausage stands and local butchers carry plenty of options, so a quick, filling meal is never far away.

 Allergens: